"Aptus" is latin for suitable, appropriate, fitting. It is a utility library meant to improve the Scala experience for simple tasks,

 Zero usage of "archetypical" Scala frameworks: Play, Akka, Scalaz, Cats, ZIO, etc.

 This resonates well with aptus' goals.
-I like using some of the tools he mentions, but I also want to make sure I have a simpler solution at hand.
+I like using some of the tools he mentions, but I also want to make sure I have simpler solutions at hand too.

-I included all the dependencies shown in the diagram above because I found that they were required for most non-trivial projects.
-For instance, what application nowadays do not need to handle JSON at some point?
+I included all the dependencies shown in the diagram above because I find that they are required for most non-trivial projects.
+For instance, what application nowadays does not need to handle JSON at some point?
 Or parse a CSV file?
 Or handle a bz2 file?

 Note that Aptus is heavily used in my data transformation library: Gallia, as well as most of my other projects (public and private).